Teachers and Students Create Their Own Curriculum in Alaska

 John Concilus, educational technology coordinator at BSSD, told me about the district’s Open Content Initiative and offered his views on the future of open source materials in education.

-PROGRAM: Instead of textbooks, the Bering Strait School District uses modifiable, open source software for learning standards, curriculum, and student projects.
+FAST FACTS: PROGRAM: Instead of textbooks, the Bering Strait School District uses modifiable, open source software for learning standards, curriculum, and student projects.

 COST: Free (after the initial labor investment to build the infrastructure and original content of the wiki.
 The site is hosted on free virtual servers).